appleseedhq/automated-test-suite/README.md

 # automated-test-suite

-Scripts and utilities that run appleseed's functional test suite on Digital Ocean
+Scripts and utilities that run appleseed's functional test suite on Digital Ocean.

 We use a dedicated server on Digital Ocean to run the appleseed test suite on each master build.
 Travis jobs take care of uploading the Linux build to our server.